 Serve as a vegetable to any main dish.
 Delicious alongsside purple sprouting broccoli

-The following recipe is another from the Exeter Steiner School cookbook.
-This one was provided by Linscombe Farm near Exeter.
+The following recipe is from the Exeter Steiner School cookbook, contributed by Linscombe Farm near Exeter.
 You can obtain a opy of the book from firstname.lastname@example.org for £2.50 including p & p

 Cheesy Kale Bake